rebelsky/csc207c/_eboards/eboard20-2.md

       algorithm. ..."
     * Code.
     * Any other comments you have.
-* _You don't need to cite those structures when you use them._
+* _You don't need to cite those rhetorical structures when you use them._
-* Many of you seem to be way behind on LAs (in that you aren't submitting them).
+* Many of you seem to be way behind on LAs (mostly in that you aren't submitting them).
 I'll be sending in Academic Alerts once I finish grading the current SoLA.
 I think about 50% completion at any point is reasonable, although I'd prefer.

 ### Upcoming work